feiticeir0/ai-candy-dispenser/Arduino/readme.md

-## :electric_plug: Multitasking with FreeRTOS on the ESP32-S3
+## :electric_plug: Multitasking with FreeRTOS on the Xiao ESP323 Sense

 We use the power of the ESP32-S3's dual-core architecture and the built-in FreeRTOS real-time operating system to run multiple tasks simultaneously.